 Wedding party entrance – cut your cake!

-Cut your cake straight after the wedding party entrance.
+Cut your cake (if you have one!) straight after the wedding party entrance.
 The combination of these key events is more seamless for your wedding photographer and the venue staff can then remove the cake so its stored safely out of harm’s way!

 Speeches – divide by 2

 Break up your speeches into two blocks, one after entrées and one after mains (for a sit down wedding).
 This gives your guests a chance to mingle and freshen up between speeches.